rpg-talk/rpg-talk-coc/introduction.md

 * If you'd like to **join a channel** titled "dungeons_and_dragons", type `/join dungeons_and_dragons`

+## Adding pronouns to your nickname

+Adding pronouns to your nickname isn't a requirement but is is encouraged.
+To do this, click the server name "RPG Talk" in the left pane, select "Change Nickname."
+Then add whatever pronouns you'd like.
+Most people put them in parenthesis.

-Now that you're here, please **take a moment to read our Code of Conduct**:
+Now that you're here, please **take a moment to read our Code of Conduct**